Learn how to create an old-fashioned homemaking routine that works for the modern world.

 Putting it all together

 Now that you have picked the five or six focus days you want to do, it’s time to plan when to do them.
-Think about what days are already busy for you with after school activities and other commitments, and try to put light or flexible days there.
+Think about what days are already busy for you with after-school activities and other commitments, and try to put light or flexible days there.
 My local grocery stores are always crowded on Fridays and weekends, so I avoid them on those days.
-Cleaning day is good for me on Fridays in case we have weekend guests.
+On Fridays, cleaning day is good for me in case we have weekend guests.
 Keep things like this in mind.